Testing common structure in high-dimensional factor models: change-point and two-sample procedures: Introduction

 The questions of interest in high-dimensional factor model analysis are manyfold and have led to several lines of research in the statistics/econometrics literature.
 In particular, the estimation of the loading matrix and the latent factors is well understood and their estimators' theoretical properties have been studied in several works; see \cite{bai2003inferential, bai2008large, lam2011estimation, doz2011two, doz2012quasi}.
 Other questions of interest include estimating the number of factors \citep{bai2002determining,onatski2009testing,lam2012factor,li2017determining}, high-dimensional covariance estimation and sparsity \citep{fan2008high, fan2023bridging}, using a factor model approach to describe multivariate count data \citep{wedel2003factor,jung2011dynamic,wang2018modelling} and extensions to networks \citep{brauning2016dynamic,brauning2020dynamic}.

 The questions considered in this work are closely related to change-point analysis in high-dimensional factor models.
 Recent literature has proposed ways to test for changes in the loadings over time.
 Changes in the loading matrix of a factor model are observationally equivalent to changes in the second-order structure of their factors.
-This way, a high-dimensional change-point problem can be reduced to a low-dimensional problem. \cite{han2015tests,han2015tests_WP,bai2022likelihood} proposed respectively a Wald type test and a likelihood ratio test.
+This way, a high-dimensional change-point problem can be reduced to a low-dimensional one.
+Han and Inoue \citep{han2015tests,han2015tests_WP} proposed a Wald-type test, and \cite{bai2022likelihood} proposed a likelihood ratio test.
 Similar approaches have been pursued in \cite{chen2014detecting,ma2018estimation,duan2023quasi}.
-More recently, \cite{barigozzi2018simultaneous} studied the problem of multiple change-points and proposed a wavelet based approach. \cite{baltagi2021estimating} generalized the method in \cite{han2015tests} to test for multiple breaks in the loading matrix.
+More recently, \cite{barigozzi2018simultaneous} studied the problem of multiple change-points and proposed a wavelet-based approach. \cite{baltagi2021estimating} generalized the method in \cite{han2015tests} to test for multiple breaks in the loading matrix.
 (We use the terms ``change" and ``break" throughout the paper interchangeably.) \cite{su2017time} established a method to estimate the latent factors and time-varying factor loadings simultaneously.

 Much less attention has been given to multi-subject analysis.
 In many applications, the objective is to estimate several unknowns corresponding to related models; this problem is often referred to as multi-task learning in the machine learning literature.
 When multivariate repeated measurements are collected from multiple subjects, there is substantial interest in learning the same model parameters across all subjects.
-For factor models, this has lead to different methods of estimating loading matrices across subjects; see \cite{timmerman2003four,de2012clusterwise,song2014analyzing}.
+For factor models, this has led to different methods of estimating loading matrices across subjects; see \cite{timmerman2003four,de2012clusterwise,song2014analyzing}.
 Multi-subject learning is slightly better understood for multiple regression problems \citep{jalali2013dirty,ollier2014joint,gross2016data} and multiple vector autoregression models \citep{fisher2022penalized}, where one assumes the presence of common effects in the regression vectors across individuals.